Notice of Attendance

 Salaries and other terms and conditions of employment for the Senior Executives shall be on market conditions and competitive, but not market-leading in relation to other comparable companies.

 The Guidelines shall apply for the Senior Executives, which currently consists of the Managing Director and business area directors.
 The remuneration of the Managing Director shall be proposed by the Chairman of the Board of Directors and be determined by the Board of Directors.
-Remuneration payable to other members of the senior management shall be proposed by the Managing Director and approved by the chairman of the Board of Directors.
-Remuneration to the senior management, including the Managing Director, consists of fixed salary.
+Remuneration payable to other members of the senior management shall be proposed by the Managing Director and approved by the Board of Directors.
+Remuneration to the senior management consists of fixed salary.
 No variable salary or performance-related remuneration shall be paid.
 The retirement age for the Managing Director is 62 years.
 For other members of the senior management, the retirement age is 65 years.
 Pension plans shall be defined contribution plans, which mean that the Company has no additional obligations after payment of the annual premiums.

 Authorisation for the Board of Directors to resolve to issue new shares (item 15)

-The purpose with the authorization is that the Company in a time efficient way shall be able to make payment in shares in connection with possible acquisitions of properties or businesses that the Company may undertake.
+The purpose with the authorization is that the Company shall be able to make payment in shares in connection with possible acquisitions of properties or businesses that the company may undertake.

-Authorisation for the Board of Directors to resolve to purchase and transfer own shares of the Company (item 16)
+Authorisation for the Board of Directors to resolve to purchase own shares of the Company (item 16)

-The Board of Directors proposes that the General Meeting resolves to authorize the Board of Directors until the next Annual General Meeting, on one or more occasions, to resolve on repurchasing so many Class B shares that the Company’s holding at no time exceeds 10 percent of all shares in the Company.
-The shares shall be acquired on Nasdaq Stockholm and only at a price within the price range registered at any given time, i.e. the range between the highest bid price and the lowest offer price, or through a public offer to all shareholders, whereby the purchase shall be made at a price equivalent to the lowest quoted share price at the time and a maximum of 150 per cent of the current quoted share price.
+The Board of Directors proposes that the Annual General Meeting resolves to authorize the Board of Directors until the next Annual General Meeting, on one or more occasions, to resolve on repurchasing so many Class B shares that the Company’s holding at no time exceeds 10 percent of all shares in the Company.
+The shares shall be acquired on a regulated market where shares in the Company are listed and only at a price within the price range registered at any given time, i.e. the range between the highest bid price and the lowest offer price, or through a public offer to all shareholders, whereby the purchase shall be made at a price equivalent to the lowest quoted share price at the time and a maximum of 150 per cent of the current quoted share price.
 Payment for shares repurchased shall be in cash.

-The Board may resolve to repurchase its own shares within the context of a repurchase program in accordance with Article 5 of the EU Market Abuse Regulation, provided the purpose of the acquisition is merely to reduce the Company’s share capital.
+The Board may resolve to repurchase its own shares within the context of a repurchase program in accordance with Commission Regulation (EC) No 2273/2003, provided the purpose of the acquisition is merely to reduce the Company’s share capital.

-The purpose of the above authorisations is to give the Board of Directors greater scope to act when working with the Company’s capital structure and thereby contribute to increased shareholder value and that the Company in a time efficient way shall be able to make payment with own shares in connection with possible acquisitions of properties or businesses that the Company may undertake.
+The purposes of the authorisation is to give the Board of Directors greater scope to act when working with the Company’s capital structure and thereby contribute to increased shareholder value.

 A valid resolution requires approval of shareholders representing at least two-thirds of the votes cast and the shares represented.

-The Annual Report for the financial year 2018 and the Board of Directors’ statement in respect of the above proposal regarding profit distribution and authorisation to purchase own shares will be available at the Company as from 6 March 2019 at the address Smedjegatan 2C in Nacka and on the Company’s website www.al.se.
-The Annual Report will also be distributed to shareholders prior to the AGM and can be ordered by telephone +46 8 615 89 00 or by e-mail: firstname.lastname@example.org.
+The Annual Report for the financial year 2015 and the Board of Directors’ statement in respect of the above proposal regarding profit distribution and authorisation to purchase own shares will be available at the Company as from 16 March 2015 at the address Sickla Industriväg 19 in Nacka and on the Company’s website www.atriumljungberg.se.
+The Annual Report will also be distributed to shareholders prior to the AGM and can be ordered by fax +46 8 615 89 99, by telephone +46 8 615 89 00 or by e-mail: firstname.lastname@example.org.
 Shareholders are reminded of their right to request information at the General Meeting from the Board of Directors and the Managing Director pursuant to Chapter 7, section 32 of the Swedish Companies Act.

 Atrium Ljungberg AB (publ)